scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### TRC Equality

-The signer informations in the signed TRC are part of an unordered set, per {{RFC5652}}.
-This implies that the signer informations can be reordered without affecting verification.
+The signer information in the signed TRC is part of an unordered set, per {{RFC5652}}.
+This implies that the signer information can be reordered without affecting verification.
 Certain operations, however, require TRCs to be equal, according to the following equality definition:

 **Two TRCs are equal, if and only if their payloads are byte equal.**